NITHISH74/Experiment-3---Implementation-of-MLP-with-Backpropagation/README.md

 ## RELATED THEORETICAL CONCEPT:

 A multilayer perceptron (MLP) is a feedforward artificial neural network that generates a set of outputs from a set of inputs.
 An MLP is characterized by several layers of input nodes connected as a directed graph between the input and output layers.A multilayer perceptron is a neural network connecting multiple layers in a directed graph, which means that the signal path through the nodes only goes one way.
 Each node, apart from the input nodes, has a nonlinear activation function.
 An MLP uses backpropagation as a supervised learning technique.MLP is widely used for solving problems that require supervised learning as well as research into computational neuroscience and parallel distributed processing.
-Applications include speech recognition, image recognition and machine translation.

 MLP has the following features: